theunicornguild/myrent/05_extras/01_python_1_sms.md

 ```
 # add a link to plivo, you can maybe make `plivo` API clickable
 # plivo is asking for a work email, it isn't taking hotmail or gmail....so can't sign up

+You can signup to Plivo here https://www.plivo.com/ , just keep in mind you need a `work email`, an alternative is using https://www.nexmo.com/ if will work the same way with some difference in how we handle the API and what we import etc

 This method will define how we send our SMS to the client, we are using the `Plivo` API for sending SMS.
 After you signup there, you should get a number that you can use to send messeges from.
  * Insert that phone number into the “src” field.
  * Create your special body for the SMS and format it in a certain way, you may notice we are using the other Renter method which is generate_url() and that method will return a url that we can use to share with the user for payment.